bcomnes/bret.io/src/jobs/littlstar/README.md

 One of underlying design goals was to solve for the [newly introduced native ESM features in node](https://nodejs.org/api/esm.html), in such a way that the package could be consumed directly in the browser, natively as ESM in node, but also work in dual CJS/ESM environments like Next.js.
-While this did add some extra overhead to the project, it serves as a design patter we can pull from in the future, as well as a provide a highly compatible but modern API client.
+While this did add some extra overhead to the project, it serves as a design pattern we can pull from in the future, as well as a provide a highly compatible but modern API client.

 I also extracted out this dual package pattern into a reusable template.